Relativity free of coordinates: Conclusion

 \section{Conclusion}

-A boost direction for a pair of inertial reference frames is that spatial direction in one of the frames along which the other frame moves.
+A boost direction for a pair of physical spaces is that spatial direction in one of the spaces along which the other space moves.
 Free motions of point particles make an instrumentation for identifying the boost direction as well as events on a straight line along that direction.
-The concept of a boost direction secures the formulation of the basic relativity effects in a physics-based manner, which, eventually, results in the relation between two arbitrary frames in terms of their position vectors and time moments for a given event.
+The concept of a boost direction secures the formulation of the basic relativity effects in a physics-based manner, which, eventually, results in the relation between two spaces in terms of their position vectors and time moments for a given event.

-Within the physics-based approach, addressing the transformation of coordinates implies specifying some coordinate systems in each frame in terms of physical objects/directions.
+Within the physics-based approach, addressing the transformation of coordinates implies specifying some coordinate systems in each space in terms of physical objects/directions.
 This yields a logically consistent and physically meaningful presentation of the coordinate transformations commonly exploited in the special relativity theory, which makes observable effects associated with those transformations evident.
-In particular, for a Cartesian coordinate system subjected to a boost coordinate transformation, the coordinate-free technique of reasoning allows one to evaluate its instantaneously observable apparent distortion easily.
+In particular, for a Cartesian coordinate system subjected to a boost, the coordinate-free technique of reasoning allows one to evaluate its instantaneously observable apparent distortion easily.